mridulBanik112/NLP/README.md

-This repository stores my practise code in NLP.
+This repository stores my practise code on NLP.

 The code  "Question_answer_from_story.ipnb" predicts answer of the question of given short story by procesiing the story text using NLP and Keras End-toEnd Memory network.

+Code "twitter_sentiment_analysis.ipnb" analysis sentiment of tweets on a given topic here it is "Donald Trump"